South Australian River Murray Sustainability Program

 - $25 million for regional economic development.

-Contact the South Australian Department of Primary Industries and Regions (PIRSA), which administers the programme, with any inquiries.
+Contact the South Australian Department of Primary Industries and Regions (PIRSA), which administers the program, with any inquiries.
 See

 South Australian River Murray Sustainability (SARMS) Program for details.